pujgan/Reliability_concrete/README.md

 The codes are applicable to find the probability of failure for Alkali Activated Concrete (AAC) and Portland Cement (PC) Concrete.
 For each type of concrete, there are three codes avaliable that represent the three loading cases: compression, splitting tension and flexure.

 ## Installation
-PyRe (Python Reliability) needs to be installed prior to running these codes.
+PyRe (Python Reliability) must first be installed to run these codes.
-For more information on this visit - http://github.com/hackl/pyre
+For more information on PyRe visit - http://github.com/hackl/pyre

 ## Input parameters
 "p_fac" is an array  consisting of the various load factors used.